Founder (Laminitis) in Horses

 When there is inflammation and subsequently degeneration (as is seen in an interruption to the blood supply) of the laminae, laminitis results.
-The damage may be so severe that the pedal bone is no longer supported within the hoof and rotates toward and sometimes through the sole.
+The damage may be so severe that the pedal bone is no longer supported within the hoof and rotates toward and sometimes through the sole of the hoof.

-Whilst the exact mechanisms that cause laminitis are yet to be determined, many causes have been identified, ironically they often begin at locations and organs well away from the hooves.
+Causes of laminitis are multifactorial and not fully understood, however many risk factors have been identified, ironically they often begin at locations and organs well away from the hooves.

 The classical case of founder involves an overweight pony (complete with cresty neck) with a good appetite and access to lush pasture.

-Access to excessive amounts of pasture, hay, grain or pelleted feed is the most common cause of founder.
+Access to excessive amounts of carbohydrates (lush spring pasture, hay, grain or pelleted feed) is the most common cause of founder.

-Other known causes include blood poisoning following any systemic infection, severe cases of colic or enteritis, trauma to the soles of the hooves, ingestion of large amounts of cold water, retained placenta following foaling (particularly in shire breeds), excessive weight bearing on one limb.
+Other known causes include toxaemia (blood poisoning) following any systemic infection, severe cases of colic or enteritis, trauma to the soles of the hooves, ingestion of large amounts of cold water, retained placenta following foaling (particularly in shire breeds), excessive weight bearing on one limb.

 A sudden onset of founder is referred in veterinary terms as acute laminitis.
 This condition is considered potentially life threatening and thus a medical emergency.

-A horse that has suffered a previous episode of founder is more susceptible to a future attack.
+A horse that has suffered a previous episode of founder is more susceptible to reoccurrence.
 Ongoing low grade laminitis is often referred to as chronic founder.